-There is a 6 to 14 percent conditional probability that natural Potomac flow will drop below 600 to 700 million gallons per day (MGD) at Little Falls through December 31 of this year; at these flow levels, water supply releases from Jennings Randolph and Little Seneca reservoirs may occur.
+There is a 12 to 21 percent conditional probability that natural Potomac flow will drop below 600 to 700 million gallons per day (MGD) at Little Falls through December 31 of this year; at these flow levels, water supply releases from Jennings Randolph and Little Seneca reservoirs may occur.
 Releases occur when predicted flow is less than demand plus a required environmental flow-by.
 Drinking water demand ranges from 400 to 700 MGD during the summer months and the minimum flow-by at Little Falls is 100 MGD.
 Note that natural flow is defined as observed flow at the Little Falls gage plus total Washington metropolitan Potomac withdrawals, with an adjustment made to remove the effect of North Branch reservoir releases on stream flow.

 The conditional probability is estimated by analyzing the historical stream flow records and considering recent stream flow values, precipitation totals for the prior 12 months, current groundwater levels, and the current Palmer Drought Index.
 Past years in which watershed conditions most closely resemble current conditions are weighted more heavily in the determination of conditional probability.
 The historical, or unconditional, probability is based on an analysis of the historical record without weighing for current conditions.
-The 6 to 14 percent conditional probability compares to the 8 to 15 percent historical probability and is considered the more reliable indicator.
+The 12 to 21 percent conditional probability compares to the 8 to 15 percent historical probability and is considered the more reliable indicator.

-Outlook for hateral Potomac fiver now at Little Fails - watershed conditions as of May 1, 2021

-Low flow threshold Low flow threshold Historical probability of lower flow Conditional probability of lower flow

-(MGD) (cfs) May 1 through December 31 May 1 through December 31
+Low flow threshold (MGD) Low flow threshold (cfs) Historical probability of lower flow May 1 through December 31 Conditional probability of lower flow May 1 through December 31

-1200 1858 68% 68%
+1200 1858 68% 71%

-1000 1548 49% 51%
+1000 1548 49% 60%

-800 1238 25% 25%
+800 1238 25% 32%

-700 1084 15% 14%
+700 1084 15% 21%

-600 929 8% 6%
+600 929 8% 12%

-Outlook for natural Potomac River flow at Little Falls - Watershed conditions as of May 1, 2021
+Outlook for natural Potomac River flow at Little Falls - Watershed conditions as of May 1, 2022